5 Days on the Amalfi Coast: The Perfect Itinerary

 Is the Path of the Gods difficult?

-Moderate — some steep sections but manageable for most reasonably fit people.
-The route from Agerola to Nocelle is 7.8 km one way and takes 3–4 hours at a comfortable pace.
+Moderate — some steep sections but manageable for most reasonably fit hikers.
+The classic route from Bomerano/Agerola to Nocelle is about 7.8 km one way and takes 3-4 hours at a comfortable pace.
 Wear proper walking shoes, bring plenty of water, and start early to avoid the heat.
-With young children and a good carrier, it’s absolutely doable — but it’s a long day.
+With young children, only consider it if your family is used to hiking and you have the right carrier — it is a long day.

 More Amalfi Coast Guides